TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/open-source/source-files.md

 tags: ["tyk plugins", "API Gateway middleware", "Custom middleware", "Custom API request"]
 ---

 An API can be configured so that one or more of its associated plugins can execute at different phases of the request life cycle.
-The configuration serves to identify the plugin source file path with the name of the corresponding functions that are triggered at each request lifecycle stage.
+Each plugin configuration serves to identify the plugin source file path and the name of the corresponding function, triggered at each request lifecycle stage.

 ## Tyk Classic APIs